vincode-io/Zavala/docs/_pages/features.md

 	* You can copy a link to your Outline that you can paste into other applications so that you can get back to your Outline with a single click.
 	* Paste URL’s and have them automatically converted into clickable hypertext links.
 * Sharing
-	* You can import OPML files.
+	* You can import OPML, Markdown, and HTML files.
-	* You can export OPML files.
+	* You can export OPML, Markdown, and HTML files.
-	* You can export Outlines formatted as Markdown.
-	* You can export Outlines formatted as Markdown blog posts.
 	* Print your outlines.